Leveraging Employee Referral Bonuses to Grow Your Brand

 • Conversion Rate: How many referrals turn into actual hires?
 This metric gives insight into the quality of referrals and the effectiveness of your selection process.

 • Time-to-Hire: Compare the time it takes to hire referred candidates versus other sources.
 Generally, referrals speed up the hiring process due to pre-existing trust and compatibility.
+All you need to do next is to manage documentation, and this is where a candidate eSignature can help simplify the process by allowing candidates to quickly and securely sign necessary documents online.

 • Retention Rate: The stickiness factor—do your referred hires stay longer than others?
 A higher retention rate can signal quality hires and a good match with company culture.